 The Advanced Placement (AP) program allows students to complete college-level studies while still in high school.
 Students taking AP courses are encouraged to take the appropriate AP exam.
-Students may receive, based on their examination score, college placement and credit.
-Students should check with the college or university they are planning to attend to determine the amount of credit awarded.
+Students may receive, based on their examination score, college universities award credit for satisfactory scores on one or more CLEP exams.
+As with the AP exams, you should check with the college or university you plan to attend, to determine whether credit is granted for CLEP exams.
+For dates, fees, and test centers, go to: http://clep.collegeboard.org/.
+If your institution requires an optional essay for a composition or exam, you must pay an additional \$10.00.
+(Most test centers charge a nonrefundable administration fee for each exam.
+This fee is payable directly to the test center.)